 John 14:15-24 NKJV) [Brackets Added]

-So, in truth, God’s love is actually a very sophisticated, multi-dimensional love.
-And it is this sophistication which explains the capacity of God’s love to be both conditional and unconditional.
+So, in truth, God’s love is not so simplistic as the revised “gospel” would have us believe.
+In fact, it is actually a very sophisticated, multi-dimensional love.
+And, it is this sophistication which explains the capacity of God’s love to be both conditional and unconditional.

 one-dimensional way, as being always and only unconditional, is to completely